-When troubling symptoms due to post-traumatic stress disorder or other past traumas plague your life, it’s time to turn to eye movement and desensitization reprocessing or EMDR therapy.
-The Green Room Psychological Services Inc. team in San Diego, California, is at the forefront of this revolutionary type of therapy, which has helped millions of patients since its development in the 1980s.
-Call the office or book an appointment online to learn more about this cutting-edge therapy.
+When troubling symptoms due to past traumas plague your life, it’s time to turn to eye movement and desensitization reprocessing or EMDR therapy.
+The Green Room is at the forefront of this revolutionary type of therapy, which has helped millions of patients since its development in the 1980s.
+We have three experienced EMDR therapists in our team who can help to address your past trauma utilizing EMDR.
+Call our office or request an appointment online today.

-EMDR is a type of therapy that involves the patient recalling disturbing memories from their past while focusing on subtle bi-lateral eye movements with the guidance of a specially trained therapist.
-This approach can lessen trauma symptoms like emotional distress and mental blockages.
+EMDR is a type of therapy that involves the patient to recall disturbing memories from their past while focusing on subtle bi-lateral eye movements with the guidance of a specially trained therapist.
+This approach can lessen trauma symptoms like emotional distress and reactivity and mental blockages.

 Although EMDR therapy is a fairly new treatment approach for post-traumatic stress disorder (PTSD), it has been extensively researched and endorsed by many established institutions, including the American Psychiatric Association and the World Health Organization.

-EMDR therapy focuses on the patient’s past events, current issues that have arisen due to the trauma, and the development of healthy skills for dealing with future actions and wellness.
+EMDR therapy focuses on the patient’s past events, and current issues that have arisen due to the trauma, as well as the development of healthy skills for dealing with future actions and wellness.
 Generally, an individualized plan is formulated over several sessions.

 Researchers are not wholly sure how EMDR therapy affects the brain, but evidence suggests that it changes how your brain processes information.
 When you experience a disturbing or very painful event, your body and mind can essentially get “stuck in time.”